Farama-Foundation/gym-docs/docs/source/environments/atari/index.md

 any effect.
 Thus, the enumeration of the actions will differ.
 The action space can be expanded to the full legal space by passing the keyword argument `full_action_space=True` to `make`.

-The reduced action space of an Atari environment may depend on the "option" of the game.
-You can specify the option by providing the arguments `difficulty` and `mode` when constructing the environment.
-This documentation only provides details on the action spaces of default option choices.
+The reduced action space of an Atari environment may depend on the "flavor" of the game.
+You can specify the flavor by providing the arguments `difficulty` and `mode` when constructing the environment.
+This documentation only provides details on the action spaces of default flavor choices.

 ### Observation Space
 The observation issued by an Atari environment may be: